Shannon Review

 Key Questions

-Is Shannon a scanner or a real pentesting tool?
+Is Shannon a scanner or a pentest tool?

-It is closer to an automated pentesting workflow than a simple scanner.
-The core promise is that it does not stop at suspicious patterns.
-It tries to validate exploitability against the running application before reporting the issue.
+It is closer to an automated pentesting workflow.
+The core promise is that it tries to validate exploitability against the running application before reporting the issue.